Notre-Solutions/Inship-Website/src/pages/index.md

-          The current paper based system of handling documents comes with an array of issues.
-Documents must be stored, managed and matched.
+          The current paper based system of handling documents comes with an array of issues; documents must be stored, managed and matched.
 Over time, this can lead to lost and degraded documents, taking up substantial space or racking up storage costs.
 This taxing process often results in focus being placed on completing the task rather than